usaid-cs/yesterday-i-learned/random.md

 - The [best-selling video game](https://en.wikipedia.org/wiki/List_of_best-selling_video_games) is Tetris.
 Not surprising.
 The second best-selling video game is Minecraft.
 Very surprising.
 - The queen still sends out "how's it going commonwealth" Christmas greetings every year, [now in full HD](https://www.youtube.com/watch?v=IjTBcqpl2kc).
 In 2017, she talked about how she was doing the same thing six decades ago.
 "I didn't know that anyone had invented the term _platinum_ for a 70th wedding anniversary when I was born.
 You won't expect it to be around that long."
 - 110V water kettles boil slower than 220V water kettles, [scientists say](http://www.businessinsider.com/why-americans-dont-use-electric-kettles-stove-top-2015-12).
-- Kathleen [O'Day](https://en.wikipedia.org/wiki/Kathleen_Wynne) "0-day" Wynne was the first LGBT premier to sell off Hydro One.
 - The skull in the Pirate Bay's logo is the same logo from [Home Taping Is Killing Music](https://en.wikipedia.org/wiki/Home_Taping_Is_Killing_Music).
 - Minute was called the "prime minute", and Second was called the "second minute".
 So that's where the symbols in [`0:50' 23"`](https://images-na.ssl-images-amazon.com/images/I/61YppX03DOL._SY355_.jpg) come from.
 - At least [one person](https://fivethirtyeight.com/features/every-color-of-every-lightsaber-in-star-wars-in-one-chart/) uses an orange lightsaber.
-- In the UK, white walking canes are for blind people, and white/red striped canes are for deaf _and_ blind people.
-This convention does not exist elsewhere.
 - Ed448-Goldilocks is more secure than Ed25519.
 "Nobody uses it despite it being very interesting from a mathematical and performance point of view because it's much slower than Curve25519, there aren't many good implementations, and Curve25519's security bounds are already good enough."
 - The geometric mean is just the nth root of the product of n different numbers.
 It is like the usual mean, except you use the product instead of the sum.
 - [PCBs](https://en.wikipedia.org/wiki/Printed_circuit_board) are made with fiberglass.